ivan13gh/ICT2201/README.md

 Look for solutions to check if the  user is hit by the car and if the user is hit, stop the game and display a game over Look for solutions to re spawn the car once it is done moving.

-TO DO LIST FOR PEDESTRIAN
+TO DO LIST FOR PEDESTRIAN:
 Look for pedestrian gltf